daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

   src="2019/08/lego-mindstorms.png"
 />

 When I was a kid, I loved Lego Mindstorms.
 The model pictured is a lot more sophisticated than what I had as a child, but the concept is the same.
 The key piece here is the gray brick in the middle; it’s effectively a computer with a motor inside it, which you could plug into a PC and, using something similar to [Scratch](https://scratch.mit.edu), you could program it to do different things.
-By assembling these different blocks of instructions, you could have it run the motor, which in turn, you might have attached a set of wheels to, and before you know it, you’ve built a robot that can drive around on a tabletop.
+By assembling blocks of instructions, you could have it run the motor, which in turn, you might have attached a set of wheels to, and before you know it, you’ve built a robot that can drive around on a tabletop.

 My fascination in this didn’t stop at Lego.
 In Britain when I was growing up, we had this magazine that came out every two weeks called “Real Robots”, and in each issue, you’d get pieces of a robot—the little blue one pictured in the top left corner of the cover.

 <Image
   align="left"
   alt="The cover of the first issue of “Real Robots” magazine, featuring a picture of “The Terminator”.
 The catchphrase for the magazine was “If you can’t beat them, build them!”.
-Also pictured in the top left corner of the magazine is the robot that you build using the pieces from the magazine issues." caption="Issue 1 of “Real Robots”" src="2019/08/real-robots.jpg"
+Also pictured in the top left corner of the magazine is the robot that you build using the pieces from the magazine issues." caption="Issue № 1 of “Real Robots”" src="2019/08/real-robots.jpg"
 />